national-voter-file/national-voter-file/README.md

 ### 1. Collect voter files from every state

-We've done eight states so far.
+We've done nine states so far.
 We'd [love your help collecting them all](https://trello.com/b/IlZkwYc0/national-voter-file-states-pipeline).

 ### 2. Extract and transform that data